Former local judge accused of rape under investigation by Monroe County Sheriff’s Office

 A stipulation of Rosenbaum’s resignation is that he agreed to never seek or accept any judicial office at any time in the future.

-In a federal lawsuit filed this month, woman, who was a secretary to Rosenbaum from 2005 through 2019 was “compelled” to “perform fellatio” upon Rosenbaum approximately once per month beginning in 2005.
+In a federal lawsuit filed this month, a woman who was a secretary to Rosenbaum from 2005 through 2019 claims she was “compelled” to “perform fellatio” upon Rosenbaum approximately once per month beginning in 2005.

 In the lawsuit, a woman says these acts were performed against her will, adding that Rosenbaum told the woman that these sex acts were part of her job and “required to assist him in relieving his stress.”